Nearly $k$-distance sets

 \subsection{Proof of Theorems~\ref{manynearly} and~\ref{thmsmallkexact}}

 Let us start with the proof of the upper bound in Theorem~\ref{thmsmallkexact}.
 It is immediately implied by the following theorem, combined with the fact that $A_k(d) =m_k(d-1)$ in the cases covered in Theorem~\ref{thmsmallkexact}.
-(This is what we have actually shown when proving Theorem~\ref{nearly k}.)
+(This is what we have actually shown in the proof of Theorem~\ref{nearly k}.)

 \begin{thm} For any $d\ge 2$ and $k\ge 1$ there exists $n_0$, such that for any $n\ge n_0$ we have

 Moreover, \eqref{almost} remains valid if in the definition of $M_k(d,n)$ we change the intervals of the form $[t_i,t_i+1]$ to intervals of the form $[t_i,t_i+cn^{1/d}]$ for some constant $c=c(k,d)$. \end{thm}